-Minimum wage is defined as the lowest hourly wage that an employer can pay an employee for labor.
+The minimum wage is the lowest hourly wage an employer can pay an employee for labor.
 The Fair Labor Standards Act (FLSA) of 1938 set the first federal minimum wage in the U.S. at $0.25 per hour.
 Since then, the federal minimum wage has increased 22 times.
-The most recent increase of the federal minimum wage was in 2009, bringing the minimum wage to $7.25.
+The most recent federal minimum wage increase was in 2009, bringing the minimum wage to $7.25.

 Some states have two minimum wages depending on specified employment conditions.
-For example, Montana’s minimum wage for businesses with gross annual sales of $110,000 or less is $4.00 but the rate is $8.00 for all other businesses.
-In Nevada, the minimum wage for an employee who receives health benefits is $7.25 while the minimum wage for employees who do not seek health benefits is $8.25.
+In Nevada, the minimum wage for an employee who receives health benefits is $9.50 while the minimum wage for employees who do not seek health benefits is $10.50.
+Montana has a $4.00 minimum wage for businesses with annual gross sales of $110,000 or less; all other businesses must pay $8.15.
+Ohio also allows a lower minimum wage for businesses grossing $299,000 or less.

-Additionally, some states have different minimum wages for tipped workers vs. non=tipped workers.
-The minimum wage for tipped workers can be as low as $2.13 per hour in some states, which is the federal minimum for tipped employees Some states require that tipped employees are paid the state’s minimum wage for non-tipped employees.
+Additionally, some states have different minimum wages for tipped workers vs. non-tipped workers.
+In some states, the minimum wage for tipped workers can be as low as $2.13 per hour.
+Some states require that tipped employees are paid the state’s minimum wage for non-tipped employees.

 Eleven states and the District of Columbia (Nevada, Minnesota, California, Washington, Oregon, Arizona, Maine, Vermont, Alaska, South Dakota, and Montana) have minimum wages that automatically adjust annually.
 Five more states (Colorado, Connecticut, Missouri, New Jersey, and Florida) plan to add an annual adjustment.

 States With a $15 Minimum Wage